awsdocs/amazon-rds-user-guide/doc_source/USER_WorkingWithAutomatedBackups.md

 Automated backups follow these rules:
 + Your DB instance must be in the `AVAILABLE` state for automated backups to occur\.
 Automated backups don't occur while your DB instance is in a state other than `AVAILABLE`, for example `STORAGE_FULL`\.
-+ Automated backups and automated snapshots don't occur while a copy is running in the same AWS Region for the same DB instance\.
++ Automated backups don't occur while a DB snapshot copy is running in the same AWS Region for the same DB instance\.

 You can also back up your DB instance manually, by manually creating a DB snapshot\.
 For more information about creating a DB snapshot, see [Creating a DB snapshot](USER_CreateSnapshot.md)\.